Piru Sáez

 Jose Carlos Sebastián Gómez Maraschio (born May 20, 1983, in Mar del Plata, Argentina), professionally known as Piru Sáez, is an Argentine actor and rock singer.
-He is the best known of portraying Rocco Fuentes Echagüe in Rebelde Way and Piru in Floricienta and El Refugio (de los Sueños), and being a member of musical group Rolabogan.
+He is best known for portraying Rocco Fuentes Echagüe in Rebelde Way and Piru in Floricienta and El Refugio (de los Sueños), and being a member of musical group Rolabogan.
 Currently he is the singer of the Latin rock bands Coverheads and FOXLEY.
-Actually, the artist are working in a new album to release on 2023.
+Actually, the artist are working in a new album to release in 2023.